clearlinux/clearstack/README.rst

 [DEPRECATED NOTICE]
 --------------------
-_This projet is no longer supported.
-Use this repository instead:_ https://github.com/clearlinux/clear-config-management
+This projet is no longer supported.
+Use this repository instead: https://github.com/clearlinux/clear-config-management

----
+====

 A tool to deploy components of Openstack on multiple servers with Clear Linux* Project for Intel Architecture installed